adamralph/minver/README.md

 </Target>
 ```

-### Can I control the logging verbosity?
+### Can I get log output to see how MinVer calculates the version?

-Yes!
-Set [`MinVerVerbosity`](#options) to `quiet`, `minimal`, `normal` (default), `detailed`, or `diagnostic`.
+Yes! [`MinVerVerbosity`](#options) can be set to `quiet`, `minimal` (default), `normal`, `detailed`, or `diagnostic`.
+These verbosity levels match those in MSBuild and therefore `dotnet build`, `dotnet pack`, etc. The default is `minimal`, which matches the default in MSBuild.
 At the `quiet` and `minimal` levels, you will see only warnings and errors.
+At the `normal` level you will see which commit is being used to calculate the version, and the calculated version.
 At the `detailed` level you will see how many commits were examined, which version tags were found but ignored, which version was calculated, etc. At the `diagnostic` level you will see how MinVer walks the commit history, in excruciating detail.

-The verbosity levels reflect those supported by MSBuild and therefore `dotnet build`, `dotnet pack`, etc. In a future version of MinVer, these verbosity levels will be inherited from MSBuild and `MinVerVerbosity` will be deprecated.
+In a future version of MinVer, the verbosity level may be inherited from MSBuild, in which case `MinVerVerbosity` will be deprecated.
 Currently this is not possible due to technical restrictions related to [libgit2](https://github.com/libgit2/libgit2).

 ### Can I use MinVer to version software which is not built using a .NET SDK style project?